 |Austria, Paul Winter, commander of blocks 13-15 in Mauthausen death camp toward the end of the war.|

-Mauthausen, from a certain perspective, was the absolute heart of Nazi Europe, both geographically and morally.
-The Nazis were all about war, and Mauthausen supported the effort wholeheartedly.
+Mauthausen, from a certain perspective, was the absolute heart of Occupied Europe, both geographically and morally.
+The Germans were all about war, and Mauthausen supported the effort wholeheartedly.

 |The garage entrance at Mauthausen|

 Manufacturing during the last years of the Reich were dispersed by Armaments Minister Albert Speer, who was appointed in early 1942.
 Speer was brilliant at his work, though he had his detractors within the government hierarchy for his supposed laziness and paranoia.
 He chose Upper Austria mountain locations near the mountain town St Georgen an der Gusen for major production facilities after the destruction of Peenemunde by British bombers in 1943.
 St Georgen is a fairly typical small Austrian mountain town, blink and you'll miss it as you drive through.
 However, it has quite a history.

 The Germans knew that the Allies were targeting their fighter production facilities, and Bergkristall had numerous advantages:

 Speer chose quite wisely.
 Parts of the facility are believed to remain undiscovered to this day.